 Protecting our oceans

-Why does that matter to the National Trust?
+Why does ocean protection matter to the National Trust?

 We care about the coast.
 We look after around 785 miles of shoreline for the nation, making us the UK's largest landowner on the coast.